victor-porcar/TimelapseDNGInterpolator2/workflow/Lightroom_and_GoPro.md

 * Color: Flat

-Let's divide the images in three lists
+Let's divide all the images in three lists

-LIST A: images having FULL moon
+* List A: images having FULL moon
-LIST B: images having TRANSITION between moon and no moon LIST C: images with NO moon (completely dark)
+* List B: images having TRANSITION between moon and no moon
+* List C: images with NO moon (completely dark)

 ## Workflow

 * Import all images of the nightlapse (GRP format) as DNG files in Lightroom

-* Adjust the settings for all images in List A and the first of List B  as described in point "Settings for images with full moon"
+* Adjust the settings for all images in List A and the first image of List B as described in point below "Settings for images with full moon"

-* Adjust the settings for all images of List B and the last of List B as described in point "Settings for images without moon"
+* Adjust the settings for all images of List C and the last of List B as described in point below "Settings for images without moon"

-* Go to  "Library" Lightroom panel select all images of the timelapse (List A, List B and List c), then Menu Metadata -> "Update DNG previews & Metadata": this operation will update the DNG files with the proper settings
+* In Lightroom, go to  *Library* panel and select all images of the timelapse (List A, List B and List c), then Menu Metadata -> "Update DNG previews & Metadata": this operation will update the DNG files with the setting we changed.

 * Execute this tool as follows:

-`java -jar dng-settings-interpolator-X.X.jar D:\IMAGES D:\BACKUP -- files <first file of list B> <last file of list b>`
+`java -jar dng-settings-interpolator-X.X.jar <folder image> <folder backup> -- files <first file of List B> <last file of List b>`

-* Once the tool has finished, in the Library panel of Lightroom select the directory having the images and select
+* Once the tool has finished, select the directory in the *Library* panel having the images and select "Synchronize Folder..."
  ![syncronize folder](images/syncronizeFolder.jpg)

-* The images in List B shows a smooth transition!!
+* Now all the images from List B shows a smooth transition!!

 * Create the timelapse using your favourite tool from the list o images !!